JakeWnuk/ptt/README.md

         Read additional files for input.
   -i value
         Starting index for transformations if applicable.
 Accepts ranges separated by '-'.
+  -ic
+        Ignore case when processing output and converts to lowercase.
   -k value
         Only keep items in a file.
   -l value